DavidWells/isomorphic-react-example/README.md

-# Isomorphic JavaScript with React and NodeJS
+# Isomorphic JavaScript with React & Node

-## the problem
+## What is Isomorphic JavaScript ?

+Shared JavaScript that runs on both the client & server.

+## What does Isomorphic JS solve?
 JavaScript driven MVCs can take a second or two to load content on the page for users.
 This makes for a bad user experience.

-** Why not render the JavaScript markup on the server? **

-## Introducing Isomorphic JavaScript

-Shared JavaScript that runs on both the client & server.

 Benefits:
 * better overall user experience